 Prices pulled from the Amazon Product Advertising API on:

 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.

 But, have you ever wondered how to enjoy sticky rice at home?
 Well, wonder no more because, in this article, I’m going to explain exactly how to cook great-tasting Chinese sticky rice just like you can find in the best restaurants.

 Plain rice, although a basic foodstuff can actually be quite a difficult substance to cook well.
 But, once you master the cooking process there’s no better, or more versatile food.

-So, it should also come a little surprise then to learn that one of my favorite varieties of rice is sticky rice.
-Especially because its s widely used in Chinese cooking.
+So, it should also come as little surprise then to learn that one of my favorite varieties of rice is sticky rice.
+Especially because it’s widely used in Chinese cooking.
 Looking back through history, glutinous rice was always one of the most popular varieties of rice grains in East and South Asia and, particularly in China, where the ancient Chinese developed many wonderful dishes made from sticky rice.